ShayJordan/shay.github.io/_posts/2020-02-29-your-next-chapter-in-ksw.md

 A promotion brings a perfect time reflect on your journey so far, so what will your next chapter in Kuk Sool Won be about?

 *I originally wrote this post for the Kuk Sool Won of Lowestoft blog.
-You can view this article [here](https://kuksoolwonlowestoft.co.uk/your-next-chapter-in-kuk-sool-won/).*
+You can view the original article [here](https://kuksoolwonlowestoft.co.uk/your-next-chapter-in-kuk-sool-won/).*